reuteras/ttrss_plugin-af_feedmod/README.md

 # ttrss_plugin-af_feedmod

+**Update 2021-04-17:** Since some time I use the docker package from [tt-rss.org/](https://tt-rss.org/) so I no longer maintain this repo.

 ![Linter](https://github.com/reuteras/ttrss_plugin-af_feedmod/workflows/Linter/badge.svg)

 This is a plugin for Tiny Tiny RSS (tt-rss).
 It allows you to replace an article's contents by the contents of an element on the linked URL's page, i.e. create a "full feed".